dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 implements the `IFancyTypeName` interface and its virtual static method `GetFancyTypeName`.

-**Note**: Please note that `DerivedFancyClass` implements the `IFancyTypeName.GetFancyTypeName` method via its base class `FancyTypeName`.
+**Note**: Please note that `DerivedFancyClass` implements the `IFancyTypeName.GetFancyTypeName` method via its base class `FancyClass`.
 While implementing the static interface method in a base class is fine, this design proposal doesn't address implementing static interface methods in the interfaces themselves or in derived interfaces akin to default interface support.